 A Boosted story is served up to tens of thousands of readers across Medium’s platform to see if it’s a hit with our community.

-Generally, a Boosted story always receives at least several hundred additional views over a week, but depending on how readers engage with a Boosted story, it can reach thousands or tens of thousands of reads.
+Generally, a Boosted story receives at least 500 hundred additional views within two weeks, but depending on how readers engage with a Boosted story, it can reach thousands or tens of thousands of readers.